18:20

 So check it out.

-This is a big service that we're doing for free here on inside timer.
+This is a big service that we're doing for free.

-We ask that you support us by either doing a donation or sharing our profile with those people in your life that you know can benefit from this energy,
+Here on Inside Timer so yeah we ask that you support us by Either doing a donation or sharing a profile with those people in your life that you know can benefit from this energy,

 This space,